buildstar-online/unity-self-auth/README.md

 # Using seleium to authorize Unity Engine "Personal" licenses

-**This project is a work in progress**
+- Create a unity `ALF` then convert it to a `ULF` file automatically.
+- Built with Docker so it can be easily run on your local machine or in a pipeline
+- Works with the standard GameCI Editor images on [Dockerhub](https://hub.docker.com/r/unityci/editor/tags)

+## Known Issues:
-1. You will likely encounter issues with ULF file creation if running from a machine in a region other than the one you have chosen for your unity account.
-For example, running this on my Hetzner machine in Germany fails because Unity security blocks the login, but runs successfully from a local machine.
+- ULF file creation will fail if login is blocked by a 2factor challange.
+Running from a machine in a region other than the one you have chosen for your unity account will trigger such an event.

+  > For example, running this on my Hetzner machine in Germany fails because Unity security blocks the login, but runs successfully from a local machine.
 Github hosted runners are all geolocated in the USA, which will trigger the same issue for non-US residents.

-2. Regualr GameCI images are not yet supported.

-3. Only Editor-Version `2022.1.23f1` is supported at the moment

-## ALF file creation
+## Run in a pipeline:

+1. Choose an editor image from GameCi's [Dockerhub](https://hub.docker.com/r/unityci/editor/tags), or bring your own

+2. Copy the workflow

+2. Run the workflow with the corecct image and editor versions selected:

+## Run from the command line

 Uses the Unity Editor to create .alf file and save it in the Downloads/ folder.